 What is body image?

 Our perception of how we look influences how we feel and interact with the world.
-But how important is a healthy body image and what kind of impact can it have?
+But how important is having a good body image and what kind of impact can it have on our health?

 A healthy body image doesn’t come from how we look, but from how we feel.